 Follow the progress of the restoration on the ABC Thames news page.

-Photographs of GNF951E when it was in service.
+Photographs of GNF951E and the other two vehicles when they were in service.

 After the Football World Cup was awarded to UK in 1966 and following a review of requirements, ITV decided that additional facilities were needed and ABC Television ordered three new Outside Broadcast trucks – FNB460D, GNF951E and HXJ846F.
 These trucks were “state of the art” incorporating a number of firsts: